ChaosXu/nerv-demo-java/README.md

 ### Relase

-Use maven to release the application
+Start nerv firstly, then use maven to release the application

 ```shell
 nerv-demo-java$ cd nerv-app-springboot